-Cash flows from investing activities include cash paid of \$198.6 million related to the acquisition of Codecademy.
-See Note 3 "Business Combinations" of the Notes to Unaudited Condensed Consolidated Financial Statements for more details.
+Cash flows from investing activities include \$172.0 million of net cash proceeds from the sale of SumTotal business, and \$198.8 million of cash payments related to the acquisition of Codecademy.
+See Note 3 "Business Combinations" and Note 4 "Discontinued Operations" of the Notes to Unaudited Condensed Consolidated Financial Statements for more details.
 Our purchases of property and equipment largely consist of computer hardware and software, as well as capitalized software development costs, to support content and software development activities.